 It costs about $28.
 This is my favourite planner.
 It took me back to my high school days because it looks like the old diaries I used at the time.
 I get nostalgic every time I look at this planner.

 It’s probably the only planner you’ll need for a full personal planning experience.
-The first page comes with three calendars: last year’s calendar, this year’s and next year’s.
+The first page comes with three calendars: last year, this year, and next year.

 The top of the planner has 6 tabs (you can use these for anything you want).
 There are links to different pages on the right side: cover page, calendars, first month in the planner, notes, and templates.
 This planner has a lot of templates.
 It has templates for taking notes, business meetings, financial planning, personal development and health & fitness.

-It has plenty of notes templates to choose from, 17 to be exact.
+It has plenty of note templates to choose from, 17 to be exact.
 Each template links back to the cover page, calendars, the first month, notes and templates.
 This makes it very easy to navigate through the planner.
 The bottom of each template has hyperlinks to the 6 tabs at the top of the planner.

 The rest of the paper templates (business meetings, financial planning, personal development, health & fitness) are equally sophisticated and diverse.
 They help you organise every aspect of your life.

 This planner is dated, starting from August.
 Each month has a monthly spread.
 The bottom of each spread has calendars for the previous and next month.

 Each date on the monthly spread is hyperlinked to a daily spread.
 The daily spread has a little section for urgent tasks and priorities.
 If you find yourself needing more space, then you are doing something wrong.